Skip to content

 Indy Market: For a Younger, Local Vibe

 Located on the quieter west bank of the Chao Phraya River in Thonburi, Indy Market is a trendy, modern night market that is extremely popular with local university students and young adults.
-It has a creative, relaxed atmosphere with live music, cool fashion stalls, and, most importantly, a fantastic and inventive selection of food.
+Indy Market is less about heritage recipes and more about Bangkok’s youth food culture: fried snacks, Thai fusion bites, desserts, clothes, live music, and casual night-market energy.

 • What to Eat: You’ll find classic Thai street food alongside more modern, Instagram-worthy creations.
 Look for grilled cheese sandwiches oozing with rainbow-colored cheese, Korean-style fried chicken, and elaborate crepes.
 It’s a fun place to see modern food trends in Bangkok’s eastern bank.